 We have learned that the AICPA Investment Companies Expert Panel and Accounting Standards Executive Committee recently provided you with an issues paper requesting guidance on generally accepted accounting principles for valuing fully benefit responsive investment contracts held by non-registered investment companies (commingled stable value funds).
 Our plan would like for you to consider the impact that your decision will have on thousands of small and medium plan investors nationwide who are only able to realize the full benefits of stable value by investing through commingled stable value funds.
-Stable value funds are an integral component of our retirement programs for hard-working public sector employees.
+Stable value funds are an integral component of our retirement programs for hardworking public sector employees.

 Stable value has and continues to be a popular investment option for our plan participants as it provides them with returns that are similar to an intermediate bond fund with risk levels comparable to a money market fund.
 The funds provide an essential balance against the risk of equity funds in long-term portfolios.
-Stable value's attractiveness as an investment option stems from returns that average 2%-4% greater than money market instruments, without a corresponding increase in risk.
+Stable value's attractiveness as an investment option stems from returns that average 2% to 4% greater than money market instruments, without a corresponding increase in risk.
 Currently, our plan's stable value assets are invested in the VantageTrust PLUS Fund managed by the ICMA Retirement Corporation.

 We believe that it is imperative to preserve the current commingled stable value fund accounting treatment for fully benefit responsive investment contracts as commingled funds are the only vehicle that will allow small plans to realize the diversification and portfolio efficiency (lower risk and higher return) of large plans.

-In our opinion, an unfavorable decision by the Financial Accounting Standards Board (FASB) would have a disparate impact on small and large defined contribution plans.
+In our opinion, an unfavorable decision by the FASB would have a disparate impact on small and large defined contribution plans.
 The expected differences would be reflected by unequal performance, risk and cost profiles for large and small plans:

-- 1) Reduced Performance: An unfavorable decision would create a two-tiered stable value portfolio structure.
-There would be efficient (higher return) portfolios for large plans (plans with more than \$25 million in stable value assets), and less efficient (lower return) portfolios for small- and mid-sized plans.
-This would negatively impact small- and mid-sized plans, and provide only the largest plans the opportunity to realize the most attractive returns in the stable value marketplace. - 2) Increased Risk: In addition to access to higher return portfolios, large plans would also be able to more broadly diversify their portfolios, thereby, reducing the risk to plan participants.
-It is estimated that small- to mid- sized plans will only be able to diversify among 15-25 different issuers while large plans will have the ability to diversify among hundreds of different issuers.
-Also, fund managers such as ICMA-RC who set high credit quality standards may then be forced to purchase securities of lower-rated firms in order to meet the Fund's investment demands. - 3) Increased Cost: An unfavorable decision by the FASB would increase the cost of stable value investing for participants, plan sponsors and plan providers.
-ICMA-RC anticipates increased administrative and operational costs resulting from a decision to change accounting procedures for commingled stable value funds.
-Increased costs from the employer and ICMA-RC will reduce the rate of return to investors even further.
+- (1) Reduced Performance: An unfavorable decision would create a two-tiered stable value portfolio structure.
+There would be efficient (higher return) portfolios for large plans (plans with more than \$25 million in stable value assets), and less efficient (lower return) portfolios for small-and mid-sized plans.
+This would negatively impact small- and mid-sized plans, and provide only the largest plans the opportunity to realize the most attractive returns in the stable value marketplace. - (2) Increased Risk: In addition to access to higher return portfolios, large plans would also be able to more broadly diversify their portfolios, thereby, reducing the risk to plan participants.
+It is estimated that small- to mid- sized plans will only be able to diversify among 15 to 25 different issuers white large plans will have the ability to diversify among hundreds of different issuers.
+Also, fund managers such as ICMA-RC who set high credit quality standards may then be forced to purchase securities of lower-rated firms in order to meet the Fund's investment demands.